 While we do not recommend that you disable this security feature, if you wish to, you can try the following methods:

-2] If you want to change the setting for all the sites, 0pen Internet Explorer > Tools > Internet options > Security tab.
+If you want to change the setting for all the sites, open Internet options > Security tab.
 Select Restricted sites and click on the Custom level button.

 In the Security Settings for this zone, scroll down to Drag and drop and copy and paste files.
 The default is Prompt.
 Select Enable.
-Click OK / Apply and restart your Internet Explorer.
+Click OK / Apply.